elementary_vectors.functions

 Functions

-Compute elementary vectors of a subspace determined by a matrix or a list of maximal minors.
+Compute elementary vectors of a subspace determined by a matrix.

 kernel_matrix_using_elementary_vectors(M)

-Division-free computation of the right kernel based on elementary vectors.
+Division-free right kernel matrix based on elementary vectors.

 Classes